doomnonius/keyforging/README.md

 <h2>Testing / Rules: </h2>
 <ol>
+<li>implement the rule of six: change playedThisTurn, etc into dictionaries?</li>
 <li>Along the lines of the optimized game.draw, I feel like I now have more flexibility to deal with situations where cards would go outside the bounds of their area, ie with upgrades and more than 15 card in hand or more than 12(?) creatures or artifacts</li>
 <li>Is captured amber returned, while amber on artifacts lost? - this will be in game.pending</li>
 <li>Mantle of Zealot and Experimental Therapy in canReap, canFight, canAction: note that these actually do work differently, and Experimental Therapy is going to be a b to implement properly.</li>